academe/google-webfonts-for-woo-framework/README.md

 This is a plugin for WordPress.
 Its purpose is to pull all Google webfonts into the WooThemes Canvas plugin - or any other plugin that uses the WooThemes framework - through the Google Developer API.
+Also additional subsets (sets of international glyphs) can be selected for all loaded fonts.

 # Installation